 Then, there’s also the FX spread.
-This is the difference between the rate that a bank buys foreign currency and the rate that it sells it.
+This is the difference between the rate that a bank buys foreign currency at, and the rate that it sells it.
 And guess what?
-It’s not always in your favour.
-While bank A has a FX spread that’s 0.21% cheaper than the underlying Mastercard rate, major bank B has a FX spread that’s 0.27% more expensive than this underlying figure.
+It’s not always in your favor.
+While Bank A could have a FX spread that’s 0.21% cheaper than the underlying Mastercard rate, major Bank B could have a FX spread that’s 0.27% more expensive than this underlying figure.

 Additionally, FX mark-ups are charged by banks on top of the FX spread fee.
-Bank A charges a variable rate depending on whether it’s a weekday or a weekend, ranging from 0.1% to 1.5%, whereas bank B always charges a rate of 1.75%.
-N26 has a mark-up of 0% – nothing whatsoever.
+Bank A could charge a variable rate depending on whether it’s a weekday or a weekend, ranging from 0.1% to 1.5%, whereas Bank B might always charge a rate of 1.75%.

 On top of these variable fees, card providers can hit you with a fixed fee.
 Bear in mind that this only applies for cash withdrawals, not card payments.

-What kind of foreign transaction fees will I be charged when I use my debit card to withdraw cash abroad?
+What foreign transaction fees could I be charged for withdrawing cash abroad?

-If you run out of cash while you’re abroad, you might withdraw money from an ATM – and this is different from just using your debit card to make a payment in a shop.
-The same kind of bank fees apply as mentioned above (namely, the FX spread and FX mark-up), but there’s also a fixed fee.
+If you run out of cash while you’re abroad, you might withdraw money from an ATM—and this is different from just using your debit card to make a payment in a shop.
+The same kind of bank fees apply as mentioned above (namely, the FX spread and FX mark-up), but there’s usually also a fixed fee.

-Taking all these foreign transaction fees into account, what will it actually cost me to withdraw money abroad?
+How much will it cost me to withdraw money abroad?

-Say you withdraw €100 from an ATM while overseas.
-This is what you might pay if you have an account with global bank B:
+Say you withdraw €100 from an ATM while overseas—here's what you might pay if you have an account with Bank B: